mjhea0/bio-python/readme.md

 # for an interview

-> Note: need to test problem 3
+> Note: tests are green. see screenshot. yay!

 ## setup